 I have a mind to join a club and beat you over the head with it.

 When I was young, I got to be involved in a lot of “causes.”
 I was part of the women’s movement, part of the fight for racial equality, and an anti-war protester during the Viet Nam War.
 We, as the former youth of America, had a lot to say about what was fair, and how we wanted the people in our communities to treat each other.
-My mother was able to break the bonds of boredom and wifedom to get an education a
+My mother was able to break the bonds of boredom and wifedom to get an education and b

 Well, this is the year.
 Our off-the-rack Halco suits will be our "work-horse" suits, our go to suits for Breakfast with Santa events, our Tanglewood Park appearances, Krispy Creme Doughnut store visits, and other functions where sticky fingers can play havoc with fur.